 In case, both Blacklist and Whitelist IPs need to be reset, store owners can use the command: “bin/magento security:reset”.
 After that, both Blacklist and Whitelist field will be left empty.

 In conclusion, Blacklist and Whitelist IPs enable users to make a restriction on IPs which are allowed to sign in their admin page.
 With this function, shop owners can themselves consider and configure carefully to make a strong protection wall for their stores.
 That is the reason why apprehensive scenario of being hacked is no longer a nightmare for online merchants.
-Moreover, with Mageplaza Security extension, more highlighted features are also provided to significantly contribute to the store protection.
+Moreover, with Magento 2 Security by Mageplaza, more highlighted features are also provided to significantly contribute to the store protection.
 Among these features, it will be a mistake if Login Log is not mentioned.
 If you want to get more detailed information about this great function, refer here: